Investigate the most common reasons your water use may have increased, including seasonal or household changes.

 We may offer a leak allowance if you have had undetectable leaks repaired by a licensed plumber.
 In the event of a leak in your irrigation system, the system must be brought up to standard (including a manual isolation valve and master solenoid).
 A leak allowance would be considered only after you have had your plumbing/irrigation repairs completed to the required plumbing/industry standards and with all leaks repaired.

-You will need to make sure the licensed plumber completes the Leak allowance application form which provides us with details regarding the leak and the repairs carried out.
+You will need to make sure the licensed plumber completes either an online Leak allowance application form or paper based Leak allowance application form which provides us with details regarding the leak and the repairs carried out.
 For more information, read our Leak Allowance Policy.

 Your water use might have increased if you have installed new appliances or fittings such as: